TheSharks/WildBeast/docs/install_linux.md

 [^2]: Go to https://www.twitch.tv/settings/connections, register an application and input the client ID you get from that here.

 [^3]: Go to https://api.imgur.com/oauth2/addclient, register an application and input the client ID (Not secret!) you get from that here.

+[^4]: Set to 1 to enable this behaviour, or to 0 to disable it.